Skip to main content

 If your website runs on WordPress, proceed to integrating CDN and WordPress.

-If you chose your own content origin when creating the resource in step 1, replace the domain in the website's static file URLs with the personal domain cdn.example.com that you specified in step 3 when creating the CNAME record in step 2.
+If, when creating a resource in stage 1, you chose your own content source, replace the domain in the static file URLs on your website with the personal domain of the format cdn.example.com, which you specified in step 3 when creating a CNAME record in stage 2.

 3. Integrate CDN and WordPress

-If your website does not run on WordPress, proceed to checking CDN resource performance.
+If your website does not run on WordPress, proceed to checking the CDN resource status.

-2. In the left menu, go to Plugins.
+2. In the left menu, go to the Plugins section.

-4. In the search results for the W3 Total Cache plugin, click Install NowActivate.
+4. In the search results, in the W3 Total Cache plugin card, click Install NowActivate.

-5. In the left menu, go to PerformanceGeneral Settings.
+5. In the left menu, go to the PerformanceGeneral Settings section.

 7. In the CDN block, in the CDN Type field, select Generic Mirror.